 The School Teachers’ Review Body (STRB) has identified that the most important challenge for schools and academy trusts is to retain teachers in the profession.

-The STRB has clearly stated in its 31st Report (published in July 2020), ‘Our consideration of the long-term trends confirms that there are severe and persistent problems with teacher supply.’
-The STRB has gone on to comment, ‘While the deterioration in retention rates is most marked for teachers early in their career, we are concerned that there are also indications of a growing challenge in retaining experienced classroom teachers and those in leadership roles.’
+The STRB clearly stated in its 31st Report (published in July 2020), that ‘…our consideration of the long-term trends confirms that there are severe and persistent problems with teacher supply.’
+The STRB has gone on to observe that while the deterioration in retention rates is most marked for teachers early in their career, we are concerned that there are also indications of a growing challenge in retaining experienced classroom teachers and those in leadership roles.’

-The STRB further commented, ‘In the longer term, it is important that the pay framework provides earnings for experienced teachers that are not out of step with the earnings of those with similar experience in other graduate professions.’
+The STRB further commented that ‘in the longer term, it is important that the pay framework provides earnings for experienced teachers that are not out of step with the earnings of those with similar experience in other graduate professions.’
 The Review Body further recognised that experienced teachers are influential mentors and role models for teachers starting in the profession and that the treatment of experienced teachers impacts on the retention of teachers in the early years of their careers.

 1. Performance-related pay is a key driver of discriminatory outcomes for teachers